 Note: If the first row of your file contains the title of each column, check Skip First Row to remove this data from your import.

-Fields: Allows you to choose and define a specific field (City, for example) or Custom Fields, for all employees in the import.
+Fields: Allows you to choose and define a specific field (City, for example) or you can use Custom Fields, for all employees in the import.

 Tags: Allows you to create a new Tag, or add a Tag to all of the People being imported.
 Tags can then be used during the Send process to send targeted communications to that group of employees only (see Apply Tags to your People for more info).

 - Your People will be imported.
-(For more information on Invalid, Inactive, Duplicates etc. see the tool tips as below.)
+(For more information on Invalid, Inactive, Duplicates etc. hover over the tool tips as below.)

 Note: It's important to View the Results of your People Import for a deeper look at your import, to ensure that all employees were imported/updated as planned (those not imported may be missing an email address).